 Name: Large Arch Segments

-Coro arch comes in six segments which has 3 rows of lights to make a nested arch that maintain pixel or RGB node spacing while orienting the light towards the audience.
+Coro arch segments that maintain pixel or RGB node spacing while orienting the light towards the audience.

-The Large Arch uses six segments.
-There are 42 node holes per ring based on a 6' circle.
-Designed to be mounted to a 1/2" PVC frame for support.
+The Large Arch uses three segments of 17 pixel mounting holes at 2″ centers and is based on a 6′-4″ circle.
+Designed to be mounted to a 1/2″ PVC frame for support.

 Made from 4mm fluted plastic (coro)